SR V class

 The SR V class, more commonly known as the Schools class, is a class of steam locomotive designed by Richard Maunsell for the Southern Railway.
 The class was a cut down version of his Lord Nelson class but also incorporated components from Urie and Maunsell's LSWR/SR King Arthur class.
 It was the last locomotive in Britain to be designed with a 4-4-0 wheel arrangement, and was the most powerful class of 4-4-0 ever produced in Europe.
 All 40 of the class were named after English public schools, and were designed to provide a powerful class of intermediate express passenger locomotive on semi-fast services for lines which could cope with high axle loads but some of which had short turntables.

 Because they used a King Arthur firebox, rather than the square-topped Belpaire firebox used on the Lord Nelsons, the class could be used on lines with a restricted loading gauge and some of the best performance by the class was on the heavily restricted Tonbridge to Hastings line.
 The locomotives performed well from the beginning but were subject to various minor modifications to improve their performance over the years.
 The class operated until 1961 when mass withdrawals took place and all had gone by December 1962.
 Three examples are now preserved on heritage railways in Britain.

 Background

 By 1928, the Southern Railway was well served by large 4-6-0 express passenger locomotives, but there was an urgent need for a class to fulfill intermediate roles throughout the system.
+Although they proved to be reliable and strong locomotives in common with his other 4-4-0 rebuilds, Maunsell’s previous development of the remaining fifteen of his predecessor’s L class was undertaken merely to tide over the Southern Railway until the completion of the King Arthur and Lord Nelson projects.

-Maunsell’s previous attempt at developing his predecessor’s L class for this task had proven a disappointment, and the Drummond D15 and L12 classes were approaching the end of their useful lives on these services.
-An entirely new secondary express passenger locomotive was required to operate over the main lines throughout the system, including those that had relatively short turntables.
+Thus, an entirely new secondary express passenger locomotive was required to operate over the main lines throughout the system, specifically for the Tonbridge to Hastings line and the Kent Coast expresses, with due regard to limitations imposed by relatively short turntables in some places on the network.